Technology

 “All the pesticides and waste produced by farmed salmon are dumped, untreated, in the sea.
 Parasitic sea lice breed on the farmed fish and also harm wild salmon, but the industry is fighting tooth and nail to prevent new regulations from limiting the number of lice.
 Many people make a living from the sea, producing seafood.
 They rely on it being healthy and unpolluted.
 Coastal communities have had enough of the salmon farmers treating the sea like a sewer.
 They must stop pretending their practices are sustainable.
 It is time for them to clean up or clear out."

-Marks and Spencer labels its salmon products “responsibly sourced” but animal welfare experts describe the conditions the animals are raised in as a “nightmare.”
+Marks and Spencer labels its salmon products “responsibly sourced” but animal welfare experts describe the conditions the animals are raised in as a "nightmare".

-A sick salmon in a typically overcrowded and polluted factory cage - credit - ISSF
+A sick salmon in a typically overcrowded and polluted factory cage - credit - ISSF.

-A sick salmon in a typically overcrowded and polluted factory cage - credit - ISSF
+A sick salmon in a typically overcrowded and polluted factory cage - credit - ISSF.

 Lex Rigby from Animal Equality has been campaigning against the hidden cruelties of factory farmed salmon for several years.
-She said -

 "Factory farmed salmon suffer horrendous lives - crammed inside filthy underwater cages, where disease runs rife, and eaten alive by frequent outbreaks of parasitic sea lice.
 It's no wonder one in four fish die before even reaching the slaughterhouse.